Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Results

-Following the qualitative demonstration of the segmentation performance, the Dice coefficient and IoU metric for all methods are listed in Table~\ref{tab:seg_results} for all five folds from the experiments, with their subject-wise mean±std.
-While the U-Net achieved a Dice of 0.506±0.340 and an IoU of 0.406±0.302 in a fully supervised setting, Swin-HGI-SAM was able to offer the second best results, with a 0.465±0.257 Dice and a 0.338±0.214 IoU.
+Following the qualitative demonstration of the segmentation performance, the Dice coefficient and IoU metric for all methods are listed in Table~\ref{tab:seg_results} for all five folds from the experiments, with their overall slice-wise mean±SE.
+While the Swin-UNETR achieved a Dice of 0.455±0.019 and an IoU of 0.355±0.016 in a fully supervised setting, Swin-HGI-SAM was able to offer the second best results, with a 0.444±0.014 Dice.
 With Swin-Grad-CAM as the worst method, Swin-SAM multi-label and Swin-SAM binary performed worse than the newly proposed technique.
-In terms of statistical tests for segmentation metrics, Swin-HGI-SAM outperformed all weakly supervised methods ($p < 0.05$) while producing similar segmentation accuracy as the fully supervised U-Net ($p > 0.05$).
+In terms of statistical tests for segmentation metrics, Swin-HGI-SAM outperformed all weakly supervised methods ($p=10^{-37} < 0.05$ compared with Swin-Grad-CAM, $p=10^{-29} < 0.05$ compared with Swin-SAM Multi-label, $p=0.0029 < 0.05$ compared with Swin-SAM Binary) while producing similar segmentation accuracy as the fully supervised U-Net ($p=0.829 > 0.05$) and fully supervised SwinUNETR ($p=0.6184 > 0.05$)

-Finally, in Table~\ref{tab:detection_results}, we listed the full assessment of ICH detection for Swin-SAM multi-label, Swin-SAM binary, Swin-HGI-SAM, and U-Net.
-Although U-Net was capable of providing superior ICH segmentation results, its ICH detection accuracy is not satisfactory against the Swin transformer models that were trained with categorical labels.
+Finally, in Table~\ref{tab:detection_results}, we listed the full assessment of ICH detection for Swin-SAM multi-label, Swin-SAM binary, Swin-HGI-SAM, U-Net, and Swin-UNETR.
+Despite the strong performance of fully supervised U-Net and Swin-UNETR models in ICH segmentation, their ICH detection accuracy falls short when compared to weakly supervised models trained with categorical labels.
 For all Swin transformer models, they offered similar ICH detection performance across all evaluation metrics.
 By comparing Table~\ref{tab:seg_results} and Table~\ref{tab:detection_results} across different data folds, we noticed that the detection results align with segmentation performance, especially for weakly supervised based models.
 This is expected due to the nature of the proposed weakly supervised segmentation framework.